BLUE HORIZON 1261

 "Are you playing for credits, Patch, or nuts and bolts?"
 Samantha asked with a grin.

 Jasper narrowed his eyes and gave her a calculated smile.
-"Credits will make the game more interesting," he said, "but I figure we'll need a few paid more voyages under our belts before any of us have enough to make it interesting enough.
+"Credits will make the game more interesting," he said, "but I figure we'll need a few more paid voyages under our belts before any of us have enough to make it interesting enough.
 We may have to use coffee beans for now."

 "I will take this as a financial cue for the next item of interest I had intended to discuss with you all," Merlin said suddenly.
 All eyes went to the captain, who seemed to fidget before them, the financial reference waving a flag in their minds.
 The wolf collected his thoughts for a moment before continuing.

-"Earlier this afternoon," he said, "I went onto the bridge to do a routine check of the systems.
-Due to the cold, I have not visited that compartment in several days, much as we have all tried to avoid our own cold cabins.
+"Earlier this watch," he said, "I went onto the bridge to do a routine check of the systems.
+Due to the cold, I have not visited that compartment in days, much as we have all tried to avoid our own cold cabins.
 When I checked the com station, I discovered that we'd received several messages from a prospective client, each spaced a day apart.
 Let me read you a transcript of each one in turn."

 Merlin focused on the pages attached to his clipboard and read them verbatim.
 The first message generated excitement amongst the crew, but when he got to the second, the frowns began to appear.
 After he read the final message aloud to them, there were expressions of shock, disbelief and anger spread out between them.